Amazon Prime Day 2019: Where to find best deals on TVs and media streamers

-Get ready, TV shoppers: Amazon Prime Day is coming, most likely sometime in mid-July, directly after the upcoming July 4th sales.
-It's kind of like Amazon's own holiday sale, except during the summer, and typically features plenty of deals on TVs and media streamers -- among thousands of other items like laptops and PCs, smart home gadgets and more.
+Get ready, TV shoppers: Amazon Prime Day is coming on July 15 and will last longer than ever: two full days.
+It's kind of like Amazon's own holiday sale, except during the summer, and it typically features plenty of deals on TVs and media streamers -- among thousands of other items such as smart home gadgets, laptops and PCs, and more.
 The catch?
 You have to be a member of Amazon's Prime service to get Prime Day deals.
+Meanwhile, rival retailers are announcing their own deals to challenge Amazon's annual mega-sale. eBay is planning to launch a site-wide Crash Sale on July 15, and Target announced its Deal Days summer sale for July 15 and 16.

 We don't know exactly which TVs and streamers Amazon plans to feature during this year's Prime Day sale, but when we find out, we'll update this post.
-Until then, here's some solid deals on TVs and streamers at Amazon right now.
-All of them happen to be powered by Roku, Fire TV's main competitor, but as Prime Day approaches we expect Amazon to start its discounts.
+Until then, here's a few solid deals on TVs at Amazon right now.
+Two happen to be powered by Roku, Fire TV's main competitor, but as Prime Day approaches, we expect Amazon to start its discounts.
 Stay tuned.

 Things to keep in mind: